dfeinzimer/beepboopbackend/README.md

 Start the services: `cd ../.. && foreman start --formation all=3`

-Nginx configuration:  Replace code in `/etc/nginx/sites-enabled/default` with code in the `nginx-setup/sites-enabled-default` file.
+Nginx configuration:  Replace code in `/etc/nginx/sites-enabled/default` with code in the `nginx-setup/sites-enabled-default` file
                       Once foreman has started, compare the ports for each service with the ports in the upstream portion of the nginx config file.
 Alter if necessary.

 Start nginx: `sudo service nginx restart`